nadaahx/cartoon-face-vae/README.md

     * Update the `DATA_PATH` variable in the notebook to point to your local directory.

 4.  **Run the Notebook**
-    Open `VAE_Cartoon_Faces.ipynb` in Jupyter Lab, VS Code, or Google Colab and execute the cells.
+    Open `generative-vae.ipynb` in Jupyter Lab, VS Code, or Google Colab and execute the cells.

 ## 📈 Performance Metrics